Easy Butterfly is the final drill in our series of swimming drills to learn to the butterfly stroke.

 Video Demonstration

-The video below illustrates the Easy Butterfly drill:
+The following video illustrates the Easy Butterfly drill:

 Drill Instructions